Anton Harrison

 Weaknesses

-Run‑blocking consistency / power anchor: While Harrison is strong in pass protection, many reports noted that he lacked top‑tier “bulldozer” power when asked to drive defensive linemen off the ball, or in tight, physical run‑game situations.
+Run‑blocking consistency: While Harrison is strong in pass protection, he has at times lacked consistent power when asked to drive defensive linemen off the ball, or in tight, physical run‑game situations.

-Leverage / finishing blocks: Some scouts observed that Harrison’s pad level can be a little high, or his finish on blocks may lag, causing him to “slip off” engagements or get pushed back in certain matchups.
-NFL Draft Buzz
+Leverage / finishing blocks: Harrison’s pad level can be a little high, or his finish on blocks may lag, causing him to slip off engagements or get pushed back in certain matchups.

-Consistency / fully‑rounded game: As a younger player, his run‑blocking and ability to handle all types of rushers (moves + power + speed) have room to improve.
+Consistency & concentration: As a younger player, his run‑blocking and ability to handle all types of rushers (moves + power + speed) have room to improve.
+Harrison will have a lights out game against an edge rusher like Will Anderson Jr., and then get pushed the following game against an Arden Key.

-Adjustment to NFL and scheme fit: While his college performance was strong, transitioning to the NFL’s variety of schemes, blockers, and pass‑rush tools is always a challenge — and his rookie year showed he still has growth ahead.
-SI
+Adjustment to NFL and scheme fit: While his college performance was strong, transitioning to the NFL’s variety of schemes, blockers, and pass‑rush tools is always a challenge.

 Harrison is best suited in a system that values mobility, pass protection, and moving well in space (e.g., zone schemes, pulling guards, dynamic QB).
-For Jacksonville, he projects as a starter at right tackle who can anchor the edge in pass‑heavy sets.
+For Jacksonville, he projects as a starter right tackle who can anchor the edge in pass‑heavy sets in the immediate with room to move over to the left side as he continues to build trust with the quarterback and the new regime in Duval.
 If he continues developing his run‑blocking strength, refines his leverage and finishing blocks, and maintains his health, his ceiling is as a very good long‑term starting tackle in the NFL.
 If he struggles to improve his weaker areas, his role may remain strong but less dominant in run‑oriented offenses.